Slamadalius/OmnisendTask/README.md

 ## TODO for the future

 Learn more about testing with go.
 Set up a check if the user inserts wrong params and show a message.
 Create a scraper withouth using third party package.
+Insert reviews to a database not one by one but in batches.
 Learn more about MongoDB.
 Implement more sort options and filters.
 Deepen knowledge about types (It's all about the types).
 And more...